lost-egg/lost-egg.github.io/combat.md

 **Action** Simple; **Duration** Instant
 **Keywords** Movement

 Roll (Dexterity + Dodge) at a difficulty set by the ST depending on how much cover is available.
-Difficult terrain should usually have a low difficulty, while places like open fields should have a high or impossible difficulty.
 If you succeed, you benefit from light, heavy, or total cover as appropriate.

 * *light cover:* Things that shield about half your body, like standing behind an overturned table or a full-sized oxcart. +1 Defense.
 * *heavy cover:* Things that shield most of your body, like firing arrows from a small window in a stone wall or standing behind the bulk of an elephant. +2 Defense.